charliesolomon/keycloak-k8s/README.md

 ## Create keycloak-config.yaml
 - Create a username/password for the keycloak admin user
-- Use your own domain
+- Use your own domain instead of "keycloak.example.com"
 - Specify the letsencrypt-staging issuer for testing
 - When it works, uninstall keycloak, change to letsencrypt-prod issuer and reinstall